 4. No call waiting.
 No direct dialing.
 One time, I had the shock of my life when an operator rudely interrupted a telephone conversation with my suitor because of an incoming long distance call.

 5. No Automated Teller machines.
-Since I dormed at the UP campus, my allowance was sent through telegraphic transfer.
+Since I resided at a dormitory in the UP campus, my allowance was sent through telegraphic transfer.
 Queuing at PNB for 30 minutes or so was not fun at all.

 8. No World Wide Web.
 Research had to be done in the library.
 And nope, there were no search engines.
 One needed to be proficient in the Dewey Decimal Classification System and use the card catalog to get the right book.